emacdona/onlispBookClub/projects/blog/_posts/2024-06-25-spring-cacheable.markdown

 1. How big can it get?
 2. Which eviction policy do you choose to ensure the size constraint is maintained?

-If we do ***not*** assume that the method in question are functions, then we can consider much more interesting examples.
+If we do ***not*** assume that the method in question are functions[^fibonacci], then we can consider much more interesting examples.

 For instance: consider a service that, given an identifier, retrieves a record from a relational database.
 Assume that this database has multiple clients, each of which can update records.
-Should you expect that, given the same identifier, the service should return the same record now that it did six hours ago?
+Should you expect that, given the same identifier, the service will return the same record now that it did six hours ago?
 Of course not: the record could have been updated in the intervening time.

 ## Sample Application